-Remove all of the trim pieces from the fireplace.
-The location and quantity of trim varies with model but in every case there is no top trim.
+Step 2.
+Remove the three trim pieces (two sides and a bottom ,magnetically attached) from the fireplace.
+There is no top trim.
 The trim pieces are held firmly in place with magnets and will simply lift out.
-The bottom (horizontal) trim pieces are at the lower edge of the glass panels and the side (vertical pieces) are where the glass meets the wall.
+The bottom (horizontal) trim is at the lower edge of the glass panels and the side (vertical) trim is where the glass meets the wall.